YunaBraska/command-line-util/README.md

 ````

 ### TODO
+* [ ] Timeout test
-* [] waitFor - some commands are too fast to get the exit status - workaround is to run terminal with .timeout().execute
+* [ ] waitFor - some commands are too fast to get the exit status - workaround is to run terminal with .timeout().execute

 ![system-util](src/main/resources/banner.png "system-util")